 Wong is a USPTA-certified tennis instructor, and he has worked with nationally-ranked junior players as well as adult teams and both local and national levels.

-A 1997 graduate of Lamar, Wong currently resides in Nederland with his wife, Missy.
+A 1997 graduate of Lamar University, Wong currently resides in Nederland with his wife, Missy.
 He has three children - Michael, Sydney and Jayci, and two stepchildren - Brandon and Mindy.

-After building successful programs at both Sam Houston State and Colorado at Colorado Springs, Scott Shankles was named head men's tennis coach for Lamar University on June 30, 2010.
+After building successful programs at both Sam Houston State and the University of Colorado at Colorado Springs, Scott Shankles was named head men’s tennis coach for Lamar University on June 30, 2010.
 And just like his previous two stops, Shankles has built LU into a conference power.